PWM technology has reached the end of its rope. Or has it? MPPT is the only way when going solar. Is that really true?

 This method will allow a battery to fully charge to a preset level.
 Even if the battery is left plugged in, it will keep whatever preset voltage is allowed until it’s needed.

-Also Read: Best Solar Charge Controller in 2021
+Also Read: Best Solar Charge Controller

 When a battery is fully charged, it has a high voltage with a relatively small current.
 At this point, the battery is known as float charge.
 The battery will hold this voltage even if the charger is not connected or if the charger is not turned on.